Launch QA

 Feature-complete means the product team believes the core experience works.
 Launch-ready means real users on real devices can install, sign up, pay, recover from errors, and complete the primary job without data loss or policy risk.

-In 2026, both stores expect evidence of thoughtful testing — not just a green CI pipeline.
-Google Play closed testing for new personal developer accounts requires opted-in testers over a continuous window.
-Apple expects TestFlight builds that pass review and testers who can articulate what they tested.
+In 2026, Google Play expects evidence of thoughtful testing — not just a green CI pipeline.
+Closed testing for new personal developer accounts requires at least 12 opted-in testers over a continuous 14-day window, and the production access questionnaire asks what your testers actually did.

 Separate your internal QA pass from your external beta.
 Internal QA validates correctness; external beta validates comprehension, device diversity, and the messy conditions emulators miss.
 Read real users vs emulators for app testing before you decide emulators alone are enough.